 Attach all of these documents to your Financial Statement:

 - A copy of the last three income tax returns you filed, including any attachments.
-(If you don't have copies, ask your nearest tax office for them.
-To find the office, go to the Canada Revenue Agency website or look in the blue federal government pages of your telephone book under "Taxes — Canada Revenue Agency.")
+(If you don't have copies, call the Canada Revenue Agency at 1-800-959-8281 or ask the tax professional who prepared them for you.)

 - A copy of every income tax Notice of Assessment and Reassessment that the Canada Revenue Agency has issued to you for the three most recent tax years.